Programs for children

-Adventures @ the Library takes place 4-5 p.m. on Thursdays, with no program during spring break.
+Adventures @ the Library takes place 4-5 p.m. on Thursdays, with no programs during fall break and Thanksgiving week.

 Every Wednesday after school, we welcome our tweens in third through fifth grades to enjoy crafts, movies, games, snacks and book talks.
 Come check out some new books!

-The Tween Zone programs are 4-5 p.m. on Wednesdays, with no program during spring break.
+The Tween Zone programs are 4-5 p.m. on Wednesdays, with no programs during fall break and Thanksgiving week.

 For Adventures @ the Library and Tween Zone:

 - Children meet in front of the Frank Fanning Conference Room five minutes before the program